-The generally accepted minimum unobstructed corridor width of 44 inches (IFC 1005.1) shall apply to most University buildings; however, in buildings containing large lecture halls, classrooms, recreational and assembly areas or large buildings with increased occupant loads, an evaluation by INLOCC will be conducted to determine the minimum required clear exit width.
+- The generally accepted minimum unobstructed hallway/corridor width of 44 inches (IFC 1005.1) shall apply to most university buildings; however, in buildings containing large lecture halls, classrooms, recreational and assembly areas or large buildings with increased occupant loads, an evaluation by INLOCC will be conducted to determine the minimum required clear exit width.

 Reason for Policy

 Maintaining clear hallways/corridors, stairways, and paths of egress travel is fundamental to life safety.
 Egress corridors are intended by the Indiana Fire Code to be separate and distinct from occupied work areas to protect the occupants' path to the building exterior and to keep known hazards typically found in workspaces and their consequent dangers from endangering larger numbers of occupants evacuating the area.